Methylene Blue and Alzheimer’s Disease: Present Research and Prospects for the Future

 This is what scientists are striving to achieve every single day.

-It accounts for 60-80% of cases worldwide and impacts millions of people, their families, and their caregivers.
+It accounts for 60-80% of dementia cases worldwide and impacts millions of people, their families, and their caregivers.

 While researchers have made significant progress in understanding the disease, many aspects remain elusive.